EPCCed/safe-docs/docs/safe-for-shs-rcs.md

-# SAFE for EPCC TRE Research Coordinators
+# SAFE for EPCC SHS Research Coordinators

-This section covers the use of SAFE within the EPCC TRE to:
+This section covers the use of SAFE within EPCC SHS to:

   - Manage research studies within your Safe Haven
   - Manage users of your Safe Haven

 !!!important
-    To remain consistent with other usage of SAFE and other parts of this documentation site, SAFE uses terminology which may be different from your internal documentation or from other documentation regarding the EPCC TRE.
+    To remain consistent with other usage of SAFE and other parts of this documentation site, SAFE uses terminology which may be different from your internal documentation or from other documentation regarding EPCC SHS.
     In particular, SAFE, and the rest of this document, uses the term *Project* to represent a Safe Haven, *Group* (or *sub-group*) to represent a research study, and *Machine* to represent resources within your Safe Haven or that it has access to, most commonly one Remote Desktop Gateway (VDI) and one set of desktop VMs.
-    Additionally, much functionality listed elsewhere on this documentation site may be currently disabled (or not relevant) within the EPCC TRE SAFE.
+    Additionally, much functionality listed elsewhere on this documentation site may be currently disabled (or not relevant) within the EPCC SHS SAFE.

 ## <a name="getting-started"></a>Getting Started

-### <a name="login"></a>How to access the EPCC TRE SAFE
+### <a name="login"></a>How to access the EPCC SHS SAFE

-After your Safe Haven has been enabled for use with the EPCC TRE SAFE instance, you will be provided with the address to access the service.
+After your Safe Haven has been enabled for use with the EPCC SHS SAFE instance, you will be provided with the address to access the service.
-This access to the EPCC TRE SAFE is currently only available from within the EPCC TRE itself.
+This access to the EPCC SHS SAFE is currently only available from within EPCC SHS itself.
 You should access your Safe Haven using your [usual service URL](https://docs.eidf.ac.uk/safe-haven-services/safe-haven-access/) and a [Remote Desktop Session](https://docs.eidf.ac.uk/safe-haven-services/virtual-desktop-connections/#connecting-to-a-remote-desktop-session).
-From within the remote desktop session, you can open a browser and enter the address for the EPCC TRE SAFE.
+From within the remote desktop session, you can open a browser and enter the address for the EPCC SHS SAFE.
 Each research coordinator will be provided with a username and initial password to use to [login to SAFE](safe-for-users#login).

 If you have any questions about access, please contact your relevant service desk.